Mahamurahti/WeatherFinder/README.md

 # WeatherFinder
-Personal website project that uses the OpenWeatherMap API.
+A weather finding website project that uses the OpenWeatherMap API.
 Made during the summer of 2019 to train coding.

 ## Features